Living in Exeter

 Transport links analysis

-Exeter has good public transport links, with regular services connecting the area to major employment centres and neighbouring towns.
+Exeter benefits from outstanding public transport connectivity, making it easy to reach central London, major airports, and neighbouring areas without a car.
 The nearest railway station is Exeter St Davids, providing regular services to surrounding areas.
 Transport connectivity data is sourced from NaPTAN, the official UK database of public transport access points.

 For commuters, Exeter offers strong connectivity.
 Regular rail services connect the area to major employment centres, and bus routes serve local destinations.

 Impact on property values: Transport links are one of the strongest predictors of property prices.
 Areas within walking distance of a station typically command a premium of 10-15% over areas further away.
-The good transport connectivity in Exeter provides solid support for property values.
+The excellent transport links in Exeter are a key factor supporting its property values.

 Living in Exeter — lifestyle and amenities

-Exeter is a mid-sized city in South West with a population of around 137,185.
-As a major urban centre, it provides a full range of amenities including shops, restaurants, leisure facilities, and cultural venues.
+Exeter is a mid-sized parish in South West with a population of around 137,185.
+The area has a good range of local amenities including shops, restaurants, and leisure facilities.

 Who lives in Exeter?
 The affordable property prices make this area popular with first-time buyers, young families, and those looking for better value.
 It often attracts buyers priced out of more expensive neighbouring areas.